Distance Learning in 2021: How to make the most of this school year

 If they can afford it, parents of children with disability or learning difficulties may choose a private school as they believe it will have the resources to better cater to their child’s learning style.
 This can undoubtedly be furthered with the use of technology.
 By combining teacher resources with online teaching platforms, educators can use different modes to deliver similar material.
 If a student is a visual learner, they can be provided with material that incorporates graphics, pictures and tables, rather than straight text.
 Students with vision problems can use text-to-speech tools, and autistic students can be presented with a resource in colors that are more calming.

-Embrace flexibility - When searching for the benefits of distance learning, flexibility is always mentioned.
-While distance education in primary school is fairly fixed (for obvious reasons), for older students it doesn’t need to be this way, especially in a private education setting.
+Embrace flexibility — When searching for the benefits of distance learning, flexibility is always mentioned.
+While distance education in primary school is fairly fixed, for older students it doesn’t need to be this way, especially in a private education setting.
 Private schools already have varied schedules, sometimes with longer days, Saturday classes or faith-based holiday breaks that are different to their government school counterparts.

-These four examples show that distance learning doesn’t have to be a last resort - it can be an effective addition to a school’s successful program if done correctly, while lessening the burden for teachers and students.
+These examples show how distance learning can be an effective addition to a school’s successful program if done correctly, while lessening the burden for teachers and students.

-Software tools can come with impressive features to engage and improve students’ performance in school.
 There are many different software solutions, but the market leaders promise an ecosystem where students, parents and teachers can easily share documents, photos, videos and posts related to all aspects of school life.
-This technology can be powerful and fosters deeper engagement and a more inclusive community.
-Visit this blog to find out more about why software tools are used and which ones can boost academic achievement.
+This technology can be powerful, fostering deeper engagement and a more inclusive community.

-Picking the right software tools for your institution
+Picking the right software tools for your educational institution

 If you’re sold on the idea of software tools for teachers in schools to utilize, the next question is: “Which one(s) to pick?”.
 Here is what some of the best software offers: